Naveenpoliasetty/Numpy-for-beginners/README.md

 ### 6. Integration with Other Libraries:
 NumPy seamlessly integrates with other Python libraries, such as SciPy, pandas, and scikit-learn, creating a powerful ecosystem for scientific computing and data analysis.

+## Secton 1

+### 1. Creating NumPy Arrays
+NumPy arrays are the foundation for numerical computing in Python.
+You can create an array by converting a Python list or tuple using the numpy.array function: